alexrp/augmentrex/README.md

 Once the game is open, you can type `patch-long-ray-vm` and/or `patch-cc-agent` to toggle those patches (even during gameplay).

+If you get an EasyHook error along the lines of `STATUS_INTERNAL_ERROR` with code 5, you will need to do the following:

+* Close Augmentrex and the game.
+* Navigate to your `Hellgate_sp_x86.exe` file.
+* Right click -> Properties -> Compatibility.
+* Tick the "Run in 640 x 480 screen resolution" option.
+* Click OK.

+It is [unclear](https://github.com/EasyHook/EasyHook/issues/295) why this is necessary on some systems, but the good news is that the game will run with the correct video settings even with this option enabled (i.e. not actually 640x480).
+If you want to run the game without Augmentrex, though, you will have to go back and untick that option.

 ## Known Issues

 The `patch-long-ray-vm` command has a few side effects to be aware of: